pikvm/pikvm/pages/flashing_os.md

     # pacman -Syu
     # reboot
     ```
+6. Pacman saves all installed packages in a compressed format so that you can roll back to the old version if something goes wrong.
+After you've updated and made sure everything works, it makes sense to clear the package cache so that it doesn't take up space on the SD card:
+    ```
+    # rw
+    # pacman -Sc
+    # ro
+    ```
-6. Important **note for HDMI-USB dongle** users only.
+7. Important **note for HDMI-USB dongle** users only.
 Because of this, many video capture devices tell the server's video card that the HDMI cable is supposedly disconnected.
 This may lead to the fact that if you boot the server without an active stream, the server will not detect your capture card.
 This is easy to fix:
     * Switch filesystem to RW-mode:
       ```
       # rw